Lakro Yo-Yo Pendant Lamp

 Materials: 2 anodised conical aluminium discs, pressed in the Yo-Yo style.
 Purple and white on the inside.
 Copper coloured ring in the middle.
 Some metal and plastic parts.
 Bakelite socket.

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: Lakro B.V., Amstelveen, The Netherlands.

-Other versions: Lakro sold many lamps in this Carl Thore style.
+Other versions: Lakro sold many lamps like this Lakro Yo-Yo pendant lamp in the Carl Thore style.

 Carl Thore, (pseudonym for Sigurd Lindkvist) designed many Yo-Yo or diabolo style lamps for Granhaga Metallindustri in Sweden.
 Several companies copied his designs or were at least “inspired”.